VDU work and CANS

 - Try to avoid working on a tablet for a long time.
 If you work on a laptop for more than two hours a day, ensure that you use a separate mouse and a separate keyboard.

-As a student, you can install the CtrlWork programme at home and in the study areas at the university.
+As a student, you can install the WORK & MOVE programme at home and in the study areas at the university.
 This programme helps you work at the computer more healthily and efficiently, and to improve your work-rest rhythm.
-Once you’ve installed it, CtrlWork warns you when it’s time for a break and then suggests exercises.
-CtrlWork is only available for Windows.
-If you use a Mac, you can use the MacBreakz (under CtrlWork) programme.
+Once you’ve installed it, WORK & MOVE warns you when it’s time for a break and then suggests exercises.
+It provides variety during your working day and helps prevent complaints as a result of computer work.
+Think of complaints of arms, neck or shoulders, as well as dry eyes and fatigue, for example.
+Of course it starts with the proper organization of your workplace.
+But even if you have set everything up correctly, you can get complaints if you do not move enough and/or do not give your eyes a rest.
+The WORK & MOVE software is therefore a nice addition.

 If you already have symptoms: